Overview

 Let's compare the risk appetite of two different businesses: a not-for-profit charity and a technology startup.

 A reasonable question to ask would be “Why track risks when you encourage risk taking?”
 The answer to that is to be able to be responsive to changes in risk appetite.
 Let’s say that 12 months has progressed and the technology startup has achieved product market fit and now their objective is to scale their business.
-To scale a business you want repeatable, reliable and efficient operational processes so their appetite is now ‘Resist’.
+To scale a business you want repeatable, reliable and efficient operational processes so their appetite may change to ‘Resist’.
 Having a record of the risks that emerged while they were being encouraged serves as a great reference point to now start adding in control processes to manage those risks.